 In June 1998, Ricca ventured further into the professional wrestling business and opened up Powerslam, a pro wrestling training center on Vine Street in Hammonton.
 In October 1998, Ricca promoted a wrestling event for the World of Wrestling.
 3,000 plus attended the wrestling event which included headliners Jimmy Snuka and King Kong Bundy.
-Ricca followed with more promotions until he unveiled his new promotion, The AKW, Arena Kaged Wrestling in 2000 at the same location.
+Ricca followed with more promotions for the company until he unveiled his new promotion, The AKW, Arena Kaged Wrestling in 2000 at the same location.
 Ricca brought independent wrestling to another level by adding a caged structure surrounding the fans while watching the event.
 Ricca had the matches taped for TV and aired on cables network WMCN until Spring of 2002.
 Ricca promoted many headliners including, Disco Inferno, Vito LoGrasso, Daffney, Captain Lou Albano, just to name a few and many mid and undercard wrestlers.
 Ricca also wrestled in the AKW as Nicky Sauce using a mask.
 Nicky Sauce was part of a group called "The Movement", a group in Pro Wrestlings AKW that removes opponents and are voted out of the AKW from AKW's online poll through their website.

 Ricca is the founder of Women's Championship Wrestling.
 The first show was scheduled on March 21, 2020 at 7 pm. in New Jersey.
 Earlier that day the Governor announced a Covid-19 State Lockdown for 9 pm.
 There were five matches scheduled but only had one championship match to comply with the lockdown.
 Ricca is also busy helping to educate other wrestlers about the business.
 He reads letters sent to him from around the world as well as emails and social media sites and writes back to all his fans.
 He says that they're amazing and it's a humbling experience.

 He is also helping his daughter outside of her personal gymnastics training.
 He is working with helping elevate her skills.